By Ted McIntyre

 NKBA Members Weigh In On What’s Hot For Kitchens and Bathrooms This Year

 When it comes to putting a finger on what’s happening with a home’s two most renovated rooms, no one does it better than the Canadian and American chapters of the the National Kitchen & Bath Association.
 In its 2018 Design Trends Report, the NKBA identifies the latest in client requests for their kitchen and bathroom overhauls.
-Here’s what’s trending, and what’s not.
+Here’s what’s hot, and what’s not in kitchen and bathroom trends.

 Contemporary-styled kitchens top the popularity chart in Canada, with 83% of professionals reporting them as “trendy” or “very trendy.”
 Transitional is the second most popular style (72%), while Mid-Century Modern ranks third (63%).